 (This article was corrected on July 25, 2013.)

-, which was conceived as a way for its members to collaborate while remaining independent.
+The new organization is a not-for-profit limited-liability corporation named Stratus Healthcare and was conceived as a way for the providers to collaborate while remaining independent.
 It grew out of the April 2012 partnership between Central Georgia Health System, Macon, and Tift Regional Health System, Tifton.